Trevor Hudgins

-Trevor Hudgins (born March 23, 1999) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA), on a two-way contract with the Rio Grande Valley Vipers of the NBA G League.
+Trevor Hudgins (born March 23, 1999) is an American professional basketball player for Le Mans of the LNB Élite and the Basketball Champions League (BCL).
 He played college basketball for the Northwest Missouri State Bearcats where he led the team to three consecutive NCAA Division II championships.
-Hudgins was named as the NABC Division II Player of the Year in 2021 and 2022.
+Hudgins was named as the NABC Division II Player of the Year in 2021 and 2022 and the Mid-America Intercollegiate Athletics Association (MIAA) Player of the Year from 2020 to 2022, making him one of the most decorated players in NCAA Division II history.

+Hudgins started his professional career during the 2022–23 season with the Houston Rockets of the National Basketball Association (NBA), on a two-way contract with the Rio Grande Valley Vipers of the NBA G League.
+He joined Le Mans in 2023.

 Early life

 Hudgins is the son of Sterling and Pat Hudgins.
 His father is a pastor.
 Hudgins had his beginnings in basketball by playing with a ball when he was old enough to walk.
 He also participated in football, soccer, bowling, golf and pool while growing up.

 High school career

 Hudgins attended Manhattan High School in his hometown of Manhattan, Kansas.
 The basketball team's head coach was relieved of his duties during Hudgins' freshman season and replaced by Benji George.
 George allowed Hudgins to play on the varsity team during the latter half of the season and recognised that he would take over the team's point guard position with his distribution abilities.
 In his sophomore season, Hudgins helped the team improve to a 18–3 record and a championship in the Centennial League.
 He had played with a pass-first approach and shunned scoring until encouraged by the coaching staff.
 Hudgins led the team to a second Centennial League title as a junior and was named the conference's player of the year.
 He earned a second consecutive conference player of the year award as he led the team to a third Centennial League title in his senior season.